MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-usage-rights.md

 - **As an Office 365 DLP action**
 - **From Outlook**, for the versions listed in the [table of supported versions for Microsoft 365 Apps by update channel](/officeupdates/update-history-microsoft365-apps-by-date), when you have [Microsoft 365 apps that support Azure RMS](requirements-applications.md#windows-computers-for-information-rights-management-irm).

-For more information about the Encrypt-Only option, see the following blog post announcement from the Office team: [Encrypt only rolling out in Office 365 Message Encryption](https://aka.ms/omefeb2018).
+For more information about the Encrypt-only option, see the following blog post announcement from the Office team: [Encrypt only rolling out in Office 365 Message Encryption](https://aka.ms/omefeb2018).

 When this option is selected, the email is encrypted and recipients must be authenticated.
 Then, the recipients have all usage rights except **Save As, Export** and **Full Control**.
 This combination of usage rights means that the recipients have no restrictions except that they cannot remove the protection.
 For example, a recipient can copy from the email, print it, and forward it.